ariejdl/SDL.jl/README.md

 SDL_GL_SwapBuffers
 ```

-In a Julia-SDL code, one would write:
+In Julia-SDL code, one would write:

 ```julia
 sdl_init